-What Is Going on With China’s Crazy Clean Energy Installation Figures?
+What Is Going On With China’s Crazy Clean Energy Installation Figures?

 Partially completed projects may have skewed the figures

-While this may be a factor, BloombergNEF’s view is that Chinese NEA included partially completed projects in its 2020 figures.
-If so, some wind developers at least could be in for a disappointment.
+While this may be a factor, BloombergNEF’s view is that the Chinese NEA included partially completed projects in its 2020 figures.
+If so, some wind developers could be in for a disappointment.

 “The Ministry of Finance links the subsidy level of a wind project to its commissioning date, and subsidy qualification must be verified by the NEA, grid companies and [the China National] Renewable Energy Centre, respectively,” said Li at Wood Mackenzie.